 Individual high schools choose which courses they would like to make

 dual credit and apply for approval.
 Most schools choose to make

 certain honors and AP courses dual credit, but we are open to other

 unique courses in your curriculum.
 Plus, there’s no fee to apply for

 dual credit courses and no restrictions to how many or few a school

-High schools will submit applications for each course they select for the
+High schools must submit an application and supporting documentation for each course they select for the

 with CCU’s Academic Affairs office.